mattsankner/micrograd/README.md

 # **Micrograd Autograd Engine**

-In this series of notebooks, I re-create Andrej Karpathy's lecture, **"The Spelled-out Intro to Neural Networks and Backpropagation: Building Micrograd."** in a more byte-sized manner, complete with Andrei's and my own anecdotes.
-I separate concepts between notebooks so you can access multiple versions of the code throughout the lecture with different focuses in each notebook.
-This is a robust, and more step-by-step, readable version of how you might learn the concepts required to build Micrograd.

 In this series of notebooks, I build a bare-bones neural network (Multi-Layer Perceptron) with python.
-It is complete with forwrd pass, backpropogation, and stochastic gradient descent.
-I re-create Andrej Karpathy's YoutTube lecture, **"The Spelled-out Intro to Neural Networks and Backpropagation: Building Micrograd."** in a more byte-sized manner, complete with Andrei's and my own anecdotes.
+It is complete with forward pass, backpropogation, and stochastic gradient descent.
+To do this, I re-create Andrej Karpathy's YoutTube lecture, **"The Spelled-out Intro to Neural Networks and Backpropagation: Building Micrograd."** in a more byte-sized manner, complete with Andrei's and my own anecdotes.
 I separate concepts between notebooks so you can access multiple versions of the code throughout the lecture with different focuses in each notebook.
-This is a robust, and more step-by-step, readable version of how you might learn the concepts required to build Micrograd.
+This is a robust, and more step-by-step, readable, and workbook like version of how you might learn the concepts required to build Micrograd.

 **No, none of this is written with GPT.**